 The marinas and pontoons lining the fairway accommodate a range of vessels that are susceptible to damage from excessive wash and wake.
 Be considerate; 6 knots through the water is a limit and not a target.
 Remember to look behind you and check your wash; a motor boat or RIB may well produce more wash at 6 knots than it does on the plane, so reduce your speed even further if necessary.

 Users are reminded of General Directions 3.2 and 3.3

-Users are reminded of Cowes General Directions 3.2 and 3.3 concerning the speed limit and wash within Cowes Harbour.
-A vessel found to be in wanton breach or which causes damage or injury may find themselves in court and on summary conviction could be fined up to £2,500.General Direction 3.2.
+, which are the regulations for speed limit and wash in Cowes Harbour.
+A vessel found to be in breach of a General Direction, or which causes damage or injury may find themselves in court and on summary conviction could be fined up to £2,500.General Direction 3.2.
 Speed Limit

 3.2.1.
 Every vessel navigating the Inner Harbour of Cowes or within 100 metres of the Mean High Water Mark shall unless otherwise authorised by the Harbour Master in writing, subject to the requirements of maintaining adequate steerage way and control, be navigated at a speed not exceeding 6 knots through the water.

 3.2.2.
 Complying with the maximum permitted speed will not exonerate the Master of any vessel from the responsibility of reducing speed as necessary in the observance of normal practice of safe seamanship.
 This includes, but is not limited to, when passing mooring trots, pontoons, vessels alongside quays, jetties or pontoons, vessels engaged in maritime works and when approaching the Cowes Chain Ferry.
 Vessels shall at all times be navigated with care and caution and in such a manner so as not to endanger the safety of other persons or cause nuisance to the occupants of any other vessel, person or property.General Direction 3.3.
 Wash -